ezekg/theme-juice-vm/README.md

 After that, provision the VM with `vagrant provision`.
 Bam!
 That easy!

 _Currently, this feature is limited to **only** PHP `5.x`.
-I haven't been able to find a way to consistently configure other versions with Apache/MySQL._
+I haven't been able to find a way to consistently configure other versions with Apache/MySQL.
+If you have the chops, I'd love the help._

 ### Need Help?